isoraqathedh/isoraqathedh.github.com/uzje/shields.md

 # Cycle routes: J #
 ![A shield for cycle route 45](img/J-road.png)

+Ùzje has a network of cycle routes.
+The network is largely designed for short-distance travel, with some long-distance routes available where cars can't reach.

+Regardless of the density of the network, it is indicated using a (somewhat cartoonish) bike-shaped shield with exaggerated wheels that hold one digit each.
+Sometimes, to accommodate an extra digit, the top of the bike is replaced with a rectangle that can either bear the district's name or a number that represents the same.

 # Diversions: X #
 ![A shield for diversion route 1](img/X-road.png)